 While being extremely strong, Shrek only fights when necessary and prefers to intimidate human villagers by telling them that he’d “squeeze the jelly” from their eyes (which Shrek believes to be “quite good on toast”).

 Ogre introvert finds love!

-He wants to live on his own initially, but as the stories progress, he finds himself living with others.
+Initially, he wanted to live on his own, but as the stories progress, he finds himself living with others.

 Originally thinking himself to be a rubbish dad, his children end up loving him dearly.

-Perhaps this stems from a strained relationship with his own father, who tried to eat him on numerous occasions – Shrek would be bathed in barbeque sauce and be put to bed with an apple in his mouth.
+Perhaps this stems from a strained relationship with his father, who tried to eat him on numerous occasions – Shrek would bathe in barbeque sauce and be put to bed with an apple in his mouth.

 Friends and foes.

-He’s never far from his newfound friends though; talkative Donkey and his wife’s Dragon, ex-assassin Puss in Boots, the Three Blind Mice, the Three Little Pigs, the Gingerbread Man, Big Bad Wolf and Pinocchio.
-Wow that’s quiet quite the mix!
+He’s never far from his newfound friends, though; talkative Donkey and his wife’s Dragon, ex-assassin Puss in Boots, the Three Blind Mice, the Three Little Pigs, the Gingerbread Man, Big Bad Wolf, and Pinocchio.

 Shrek’s real hidden talent.

-People on the street hated him instantly, except a very young Princess Fiona who waved to him (she was instantly pulled away by her overbearing parents, King Harold and Queen Lillian).
+People on the street hated him instantly, except a very young Princess Fiona.
+She waved to him (she was instantly pulled away by her overbearing parents, King Harold and Queen Lillian).